RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

  sawIntuitiveResearchKitQtConsoleJSON -j console-xyz.json
 ```

 The file `console.json` contains a description of your system, i.e. how many arms and which configuration files to use for your arms as well as teleoperation components.
 Since the `console-xyz.json` files depend on your system, you will have to create your own so they can reference the correct arm serial numbers.
-Many examples can be found in the `share` directory.
+Many examples can be found in the `share` directory.  `sawIntuitiveResearchKitQtConsoleJSON` will parse the JSON console configuration file to determine which components should be created, including Qt Widgets.
+This allows to handle many different configurations without writing any C++ code nor re-compile.
+Note that a "sister" application is available for ROS in `dvrk_robot`, `dvrk_console_json`.
+The ROS topics will also be automatically populated based on the content of the JSON configuration file.

 ## 4.2.
 Widgets